Rotherham: Administrative history

-Representation in the national legislature
+Constituencies

-The Metropolitan Borough of Rotherham covers the constituencies of Rotherham (UK Parliament constituency) which has been held by the Labour Party since 1933; Wentworth and Dearne (UK Parliament constituency), held since labour from the creation of the seat in 1983; and Rother Valley (UK Parliament constituency), held by the Conservatives since the 2019 General Election, this marked the first time the Rother Valley Constituency changed colour since its inception in 1918 and first time the borough of Rotherham that anything other than a Labour MP was returned to Parliament since 1931.
+The Metropolitan Borough of Rotherham covers the constituencies of Rotherham (UK Parliament constituency) which has been held by the Labour Party since 1933; Wentworth and Dearne (UK Parliament constituency), held by Labour since the creation of the seat in 1983; and Rother Valley (UK Parliament constituency).
+When Rother Valley was won by the Conservatives in the 2019 General Election, this marked the first time the borough of Rotherham had returned anyone other than Labour MPs to Parliament since 1931.

-Like most of South Yorkshire, the Rotherham constituencies are considered to be 'safe', that is having enjoyed 'substantial' majorities over a 'long' period of time; a typecast which heightens the incumbency factor present in first past the post elections.
-The constituency of Rotherham, which includes all its near suburbs, has been held by Labour MPs since a by-election in 1933.
-After the resignation and subsequent jailing of Denis MacShane in November 2012 due to expenses abuse.
-The by-election in 2012 saw Sarah Champion elected.
+Like most of South Yorkshire, the Rotherham constituencies are considered to be 'safe', having enjoyed 'substantial' majorities over a 'long' period of time; a typecast which heightens the incumbency factor present in first past the post elections.
+The constituency of Rotherham has been held by Labour MPs since a by-election in 1933.
+After the resignation and subsequent jailing of Denis MacShane in November 2012 due to expenses abuse, the by-election in 2012 saw Sarah Champion elected.